 All in all, the property has 3 bedrooms, 3 full baths, and 2 partial baths.
 There’s an interior access to get to the spacious 3-car garage with storage.
 There’s also a 2-car driveway as well as a parking pad behind the gated entrance.

-This property has been listed with Tim Allen Properties and The Nierenberg Group, both of Coldwell Banker Realty, asking $5.25 million.
+When we first covered it back in October 2021, the Sausalito property was listed with Tim Allen Properties and The Nierenberg Group, both of Coldwell Banker Realty, for $5.25 million.

-Nevertheless, given the unique home’s proximity to San Francisco, spectacular views, warm architecture, and calming natural setting, this a trophy residence that anyone would be lucky to call home.
-With or without any plans of world domination.
+Given the unique home’s proximity to San Francisco, its spectacular views, warm architecture, and calming natural setting, this a trophy residence that anyone would be lucky to call home (with or without any plans of world domination).
+So seeing two deals close in just as many years isn’t all that surprising, if you ask us.

-Now, if the photos haven’t swept you off your feet, make sure you check out this wesome listing video featuring Sasha De Sola of the San Francisco Ballet.
+Now, if the photos haven’t swept you off your feet, make sure you check out this awesome listing video featuring Sasha De Sola of the San Francisco Ballet.